AntonioTorres23/OpenGL_Notes/PBR Lighting.md

 ![[Pasted image 20251215100233.png]]

-Taking both linear color space and high dynamic range into account is incredibly imporant in a
+Taking both linear color space and high dynamic range into account is incredibly important in a PBR pipeline.
+Without these it's impo